MichaelMelfi/Obsidian-Second-Brain/Overcoming Porn 30 day Devotional.md

 2. Why do you think that the most successful addiction recovery programs are the ones that have a focus on God?
 Because God is the only one that can save you.
+It gives you a reason and a spiritual burden and also freedom.

+3. Why do you think "addiction thrives in isolation"?
+Because when you are on your own, Satan can get you and you can be diseaved easier.